And Then Cat Had a Boat

 Dog began changing the cadence of his feet.
 He was no longer in one place but rather seemed to be climbing some imaginary set of stairs under the water, or perhaps bouncing off a trampoline.
 This perturbed Cat.

 “What are you doing, Dog?
 Stop.
 You’re getting water all over the place!”

 Dog made his move and flung himself onto the edge of the boat, half hugging it, before tumbling over, landing at Cat’s feet.
 He dropped the fish as he stood there, eyes wide, grinning, tail out of control.

-Dog then did as he always did when wet and shook wildly, water flying all over the place, with Cat in the line of fire.
+Dog then did as he always did when wet and shook.
+Water flew all over the place.
+Cat was in the line of fire.
 After the fury of mad fur stopped shaking, Dog smiled.
-Cat, however, sat, covered in water.
+Cat, however, sat, drenched in water.
 She was not amused.